neondatabase/website/content/docs/guides/prisma-migrate.md

    }
    ```

-1. Add a `SHADOW_DATABASE_URL` environment variable to your `.env` file and set it to the databasen connection string that you copied in the previous step.
+1. Add a `SHADOW_DATABASE_URL` environment variable to your `.env` file and set it to the database connection string that you copied in the previous step.
 The following example uses a shadow database named `shadow_db`.
 Use the database name that you gave to your shadow database.

    ```text
    SHADOW_DATABASE_URL="postgres://daniel:<password>@ep-restless-rice-862380.us-east-2.aws.neon.tech:5432/shadow_db"